Varbin/devicepasswords/docs/how-to/interface.md

 - `DP_UI_HEADING_SUB`: Add a subtext after "Device Passwords", none by default
 - `DP_UI_SUB`: Show the subject identifier below the heading, on by default.
 - `DP_UI_LAST_USED`: Show last used timestamp for each device password, disabled by default.
 You must use database-side password validation for the last used time to be updated.
+- `DP_UI_LOGINS`: Show the unique login name generated for each device password.
+Enable if you integrated application uses this.
+By default, this is hidden.
 - `DP_UI_NO_AWOO`: Do not display "Awooo!" after creating the device passwords.
-By default the system howls.
+By default, the system howls.

 The following picture displays each element:

 ![](../images/ui.svg)

 ## Using a custom style

-The theme colors are define in the `extra.css` file.
+The theme colors are defined in the `vars.css` file.
-Simply bind-mount an alternate version into the docker container to override it.
+Store and bind-mount your overrides as `extra.css` into the docker container.
-The following shows the default:
+The following shows the default values:

 ```css
 :root {